JoelHKV/ConceptExplorer/readme.md

 - src/main.jsx
 - src/App.jsx
 - src/App.css
-- src/reducers/quizGameSlice.jsx (Redux to handle the game logic)
+- src/reducers/conceptExplorerSlice.jsx (Redux to handle the game logic)
-- src/components/CustomButtonGroup.jsx (a custom button array component utilizing MUI component library)
+- src/components/
-- src/components/IntroBlock.jsx (component containing integrated instructions)
+- src/components/
-- src/utilities/numberCruching.js (array suffling etc)
+- src/utilities/
-- src/assets/favicon_gg.png
+- src/assets/

 ## Technologies Used
 Gallery Galore is written in JavaScript (React + Redux), HTML, and CSS.

 ## Testing

-## Painting Data
+## Data

-The 10 most famous painters are first selected using ChatGPT.
-Then, ChatGPT is asked to generate the 20 most prototypical titles across those painters.
-Finally, a Python script is used to instruct Dall-E to draw the paintings.
-The painting images are currently saved in Google Cloud Storage and accessed directly.
+The data for Concept Explorer is created in the Concept Generation -project.

 ## Room for improvement
 - Perform unit tests and clicking tests with Selenium.